 The most important step in the honors thesis process is selecting your topic/question for study.
 Your topic can be from any discipline, but it should focus on an area that interests you as you'll be exploring it thoroughly over an extended period.

-Select a Faculty Adviser
+Select a Faculty Advisor

 You should begin working with a faculty member as early as possible.
 You can approach a faculty member you've previously worked with, taken a course with, or met through an honors Research Roundtable and ask about their interest in assisting with your honors thesis.
 If they're unable to offer assistance, they may suggest a faculty colleague who may be available.